Getting Started: The Aspiring Walmart Supplier

 Walmart can be a particularly costly place to get started, considering the many upfront costs a supplier may have to bear: barcode costs, printing, manufacturing, etc. There can be a big payout when your company is a successful supplier with Walmart, but you must be prepared to make the necessary investments to get there.
 It’s equally important to have the capital and backing to continue your efforts.
 Because of this, many smaller suppliers will generally start with smaller retailers and work up to corporations like Walmart.

 Every large retailer wants to know if your product is relevant and if your company is able to support the sheer demand volume that will come with the territory of fulfilling large orders.
 These companies may also want to know if your business is credible.
 Retailers like Walmart can use the scores and ratings D&B® provides to help determine a supplier’s credibility, most notably the Supplier Evaluation Risk (SER) Rating.
 The SER Rating predicts how likely a company is to undergo financial stress or inactivity over the course of the next 12 months (1-9 risk rating, 1 representing low risk, 9 representing high risk).

 Step 4: Get On Their Radar

 One of the first steps to getting on Walmart’s radar is to start the online application.
 A representative from Walmart will review your materials and start the process of evaluating your company.
-Using the Supplier Evaluation Risk (SER) Rating, Walmart may use different score thresholds based on your industry to determine whether or not to move forward with your application.
-Walmart may like the product, but your business credit scores may not reach the criteria necessary to do business with the company.
+Walmart may evaluate your scores and ratings and use industry-based standards to help determine whether or not it will move forward with your application.

 Step 5: Take the Yes, Use Your Resources